-Isn’t it about time KINDNESS was taken more seriously and seen as an important and powerful component of good business?
+I’ve written a lot about KINDNESS over the years and feel that this year, more than any other, it’s about time it was taken seriously and seen as an important and powerful component of good business?

 In an increasingly VUCA (volatile, uncertain, complex and ambiguous) world, there is a pressing need for more responsible and kinder forms of leadership in both business and society.
 Haskins and Gill carried out a comprehensive research project with leaders from around the world and identified key attributes of empathy, altruism, respect and fairness.
 They also identified the following common ‘kindness’ behaviours: